Linch1/Web3Authentication/readme.md

 - `cd frontend`
 - `npm i`
 - `npm start`

+#### Once the frontend/backend are up and running follow this steps

 - Connect your wallet by clicking the metamask or the walletconnect image.
 - Once your wallet is connected and you backend is running clicke the *Login* Button